SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/config.md

 	// Points to index and mapping definition files 'index_def'       => [ ... ],

-	// Defines connection details for ES endpoints 'connection'  => [ ... ],
+	// Defines connection details for Elasticsearch endpoints 'connection'  => [ ... ],

 	// Holds replication details
 	'indexer' => [ ... ],

-	// Used to modify ES specific settings
-	'settings'    => [ ... ],
+	// Used to modify Elasticsearch specific settings 'settings'    => [ ... ],

 	// Section to optimize the query execution